-2. Roll the larger section between your fingers in the centre to give a little bit of a waist to her torso.
+2. Roll the larger section between your fingers in the center to give a little bit of a waist to her torso.

 3. Place down and shape her chest and the edges of her tutu top.

 1. Bend the ‘arm wire’ slightly in half.
 This will be the natural bend in her arm.
 Then roll out a sausage of green and slide the wire through it.
 Smooth the contact with her dress.
-Concentrating on the armpit, elbow, wrist and bicep.
-Modelling a hand on the wire is difficult – so it’s easier to cut this spare green modelling chocolate off and working on the board instead.
+Concentrating on the armpit, elbow, wrist, and bicep.
+Modeling a hand on the wire is difficult – so it’s easier to cut this spare green modeling chocolate off and working on the board instead.